 After having negotiated with your customer and agreed on the rates, you might have to sign a NDA (Non disclosure agreement) before starting to work.

 This may come across as part of a natural process or as a standard procedure.
 There is nothing wrong with NDAs per se.
 Needless to say, no self-respecting LSP (Language Service Provider) would leak any information about their work before it is done and delivered.
 In addition, signing NDAs enables your clients to be reassured and that is a good thing.

 However, as inticing and reassuring as it may seem for them, many clients do not require translators to sign NDAs and this is also a tricky part.
 Reassuring clients is one thing, but limiting your right for self-promotion is another.

 Indeed, as a freelance translator, you need to show your work in order to exude confidence and prove your would-be customers that your work is all about quality.
 Displaying a portfolio is one of the best way to genuinely generate leads and showcase your linguistic abilities.

 For instance, as a martial art practioner, I won’t just consider a black belt as a sign of know-how, I will also watch how the person behaves.
-In the 21st century, people have access to the internet and similarly, if they want to know more about you, the first thing they do is enquire about you on search engines.
+In the 21st century, people have access to the internet and similarly, if they want to know more about you, the first thing they will do is enquire about you through search engines.
 Hence, a portfolio is paramount and you must be cautious over whether or not you are allowed by the NDA to display or quote your works after it is delivered to your client.